Research & Publications

 1. Policy Mobility and Policy Translation

 I am interested in applying dynamic lenses to understanding policy design and implementation, and institutional design for policy.
-What originally was an interest in how western-born environmental and water policy models travel across various borders (often from the Global North to the Global South), has developed into the interest in seeing policy as being “always on the move”, “always like a wave” and theorising this new approach to policy.
+What originally was an interest in how western-born environmental and water policy models travel across various borders (often from the Global North to the Global South), has developed into the interest in seeing policy as being “always on the move”.

 2. Knowledge Pluralism in Policy (Institutional) Design

-I am interested http://www.policytranslation.eu/in how policy-makers and public managers can make use of multiple ways of knowing in environmental governance.
-Scientific knowledge is only one, there is indigenous knowledge, knowledge based on rituals, practice and values.
+I am interested in how policy-makers and public managers can make use of multiple ways of knowing in public policy and governance.
+Scientific knowledge is only one type, there is indigenous knowledge, knowledge based on rituals, practice and values.
 They all are valuable and need to be included in the policy-making process.